-- 5. Take your total grade weight and divide it by the percent of the overall grade you have achieved: 45.67 / 50 = .91 - Convert that answer into a percentage.
-This is your current grade. .91 x 100 = 91%
+5. Take your total grade weight and divide it by the percent of the overall grade you have achieved:

+6. Convert that answer into a percentage.
+This is your current grade.

 Grade Point Average Calculation

 The student's semester grade point average is determined by dividing the total number of quality points by the total number of credit hours carried.
 Credit hours for grades of "F" are included in this average.